 - My blog posts and free stitch patterns are supported by subscriptions on Patreon or donations to my Paypal tip jar in the sidebar.
 If you appreciate my work, please consider helping out.
 Thanks!

-- BEY or bunny ears yarnover: This is a variant on the bunny ears decrease, with a yarnover added in the middle.
+- BEBYO (bunny ears back yarnover): This is a variant on the bunny ears decrease, with a yarnover added in the middle.
 It turns three stitches into three stitches.
-Knit 2 together, but only remove the first stitch from the needle; yarn over, then work ssk with the second and third stitches.
+Work ssk (see abbreviation below), but only remove the first stitch from the needle; yarn over; then knit the second and third stitches together.
 The middle stitch of the original three has been knit together with each of its neighbors.
 Blog post about bunny ears yarnover.

 - CDD: centered double decrease: slip the next 2 stitches as if to knit 2 together, knit the next stitch, then pass the 2 slipped stitches over the third.